MicrosoftDocs/azure-docs/articles/storsimple/storsimple-ova-best-practices.md

 #### Volume/Share size

 On your virtual array, you can provision shares when it is configured as a file server and volumes when configured as an iSCSI server.
-The best practices for creating shares and volumes relate to the size as well as the type configured.
+The best practices for creating shares and volumes relate to the size and the type configured.

 Keep in mind the following best practices when provisioning shares or volumes on your virtual device.

 -   The file sizes relative to the provisioned size of a tiered share can impact the tiering performance.
 Working with large files could result in a slow tier out.
-When working with large files, we recommend that the largest file be smaller than 3% of the share size.
+When working with large files, we recommend that the largest file is smaller than 3% of the share size.

 -   A maximum of 16 volumes/shares can be created on the virtual array.
 If locally pinned, the volumes/shares can be between 50 GB to 2 TB.
 If tiered, the volumes/shares must be between 500 GB to 20 TB.